YangVincent/YangVincent.github.io/_posts/2019-09-15-photography.md

 "Beautiful", I thought.
 I've peaked; time to find a new hobby. \s

-In all honesty, I was quite proud.
+Joking aside, I really was quite proud.
 I hadn't expected to capture that many stars.
-I sent this to my family, and received "where was this?" and "wow crazy boys".
+I sent this to my family and received "where was this?" and "wow crazy boys".

 A few days later, my brother finished editing: